NDLANO/learningpath-frontend/README.md

 ### Dependencies

-All dependencies are defined in `package.json` and are managed with npm.
+All dependencies are defined in `package.json` and are managed with yarn.
 To initially install all dependencies and when the list dependency has changed, run `yarn install`.